-Further to the Group's press release of 15 July 2014, which detailed the extension of the NIS three well drilling contract to 31 December 2014, the Group and its partner, NIS mutually agreed to plug and abandon the second well, Besa-D-1, in the planned work programme.
+Further to the Group's press release of 15 July 2014, which detailed the extension of the NIS three well drilling contract to 31 December 2014, the Group and NIS mutually agreed to plug and abandon the second well, Besa-D-1.
 As per the contract with NIS, the Company was fully carried on all costs associated with the wells.
 Well testing operations on Besa-D-1 were completed.
-The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation at depths of 2,976 meters to 2,986 meters and 2,960.5 meters to 2,970 meters, indicated that well production did not meet commercial rates.
+The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő formation at depths of 2,976 metres to 2,986 metres and 2,960.5 metres to 2,970 metres, indicated that well production did not meet commercial rates.

 On 11 December 2014 Falcon announced that Maxim A. Mayorets had been elected to the Company's Board as a non-executive director at the annual general and special meeting ("AGM") of shareholders held in Dublin, Ireland on 10 December 2014.
 Igor Akhmerov and David Harris stepped down from the Board with effect from the AGM date.
-Mr. Mayorets joined the returning six directors being John Craven, Philip O'Quigley, JoAchim Conrad, Daryl H. Gilbert, Gregory Smith and Dr. György Szabó.
+Mr. Mayorets joined the returning six directors of John Craven, Philip O'Quigley, JoAchim Conrad, Daryl H. Gilbert, Gregory Smith and Dr. György Szabó.

-On 16 December 2014 the Group announced the approval by its board of directors of an advance notice policy (the "Policy") dated 15 December 2014, which includes, among other things, a provision that requires advance notice be given to the Company in circumstances where nominations of a person or persons for election to the Board are made by shareholders of the Company other than pursuant to:
+On 16 December 2014 the Group announced the approval by its board of directors of an advance notice policy (the "Policy") dated 15 December 2014, which includes a provision requiring advance notice be given to the Company where nominations of a person or persons for election to the Board are made by shareholders of the Company other than pursuant to: